fatemevahed/fatemevahed.github.io/_posts/2025-03-19-TheWhispersInTheWoods.md

 date: 2025-03-19 4:24:00 +0330
 categories: [The Whispers In The Woods, Chapter 1, Episode 1]
 tags: [woods,witch,novel,magic,love,adventure]     # TAG names should always be lowercase
-description: This is a mysteris novel, be carful, you enter in dangeraous space.
+description: When Julia's school trip takes her to a forest filled with whispers and dark secrets, she stumbles upon a cursed book that reveals an ancient evil.
+As reality blurs with the supernatural, she must uncover the truth before it's too late.
 ---

 The girl looked at the lake.
 But it was different.
 It had a really shiny dark blue color.
 It seemed that some white stars had fallen into it.

 From the darkness among the trees, a female voice cried out, “Help me!
 Help me, Julia!”

 She should have done something...

-- Julia!
+**— Julia!**
 Somebody was calling her name.

-- Julia!
-Wake up!
+**— Julia!
+Wake up!**
 She opened her eyes...It was just a nightmare?
 She looked at Martha who was looking at her with her green eyes.
 The sun had lighted a part of Martha's curly brown hair.

-- Sorry, I was exhausted.
+**— Sorry, I was exhausted.**
-Then she took a glance at the forest that could be seen from the window.
+Then she took a glance at the forest visible from the window.
 The ground in front of the forest had dressed up as a massive green prairie while many trees had grown up there that the fall breeze was making their leaves dance.

-Sarah, sitting in front of the two girls, touched her ginger hair and said:" It's definitely because of your excitement.
-You always get excited for everything."
+Sarah, sitting in front of the two girls, touched her ginger hair and said: **“It’s definitely because of your excitement.
+You always get excited about everything.”**
-Then she looked at the window with her blue eyes and said:" I'm so excited too.
-But forests…Freak me out sometimes.”
+Then she looked at the window with her blue eyes and said: **“I'm excited too.
+But forests... they freak me out sometimes.”**

-Martha chuckled and said:" Oh, Sarah!
-You're scared of everything!
-Not just forest!"
+Martha chuckled and said: **“Oh, Sarah!
+You’re scared of everything, not just forests!”**

-Sarah rolled her eyes and said:" No, that's not true at all!
-I'm scared of nothing but forests, especially the dark forests!"
+Sarah rolled her eyes and said: **“No, that’s not true at all!
+I’m scared of nothing but forests, especially dark ones!”**

-The teacher, who was standing next to the driver, straightened her short curly blond hair and said:" We've arrived guys!"
+The teacher, who was standing next to the driver, straightened her short curly blond hair and said: **“We've arrived, guys!”**

 Then the bus stopped and the students got off the bus, one by one.
-Julia jumped on the green grass, trying to feel the velvet grass.
+Julia jumped on the green grass, trying to feel the velvet texture under her feet.
-Then she said to the teacher:" Oh, Mrs. Willer!
+**“Oh, Mrs. Willer!
 I love school camps!
-Especially science camps!"
+Especially science camps!”**

--Yeah, that's nice!
-When I was 13, I loved school camps too!"
+**“Yeah, that's nice!
+When I was 13, I loved school camps too.”**

-Tom, the boy who had just got off the bus, ran a hand through his curly brown hair arrogantly and said:" We're not here to play.
-We've camped to learn science!"
+Tom, the boy who had just got off the bus, ran a hand through his curly brown hair arrogantly and said: **“We’re not here to play.
+We came to learn science.”**

 His harassment began again.
 Why did he have to bother Julia all the time?
 Probably because he had always been her competitor.

-Julia sighed and said:" Tom!
-I think you shouldn't taunt!
-That's right, I didn't study on our camping trip last year, but you shouldn't remind me of this!"
+Julia sighed and said: **“Tom, I think you shouldn’t taunt me!
+It’s true that I didn’t study much on our last camping trip, but you don’t have to keep reminding me!”**

-Tom said smirking:” You’d better be grateful that I'm pointing out your mistakes, despite being your competitor.”
+Tom said smirking: **“You should be grateful that I’m pointing out your mistakes, despite being your competitor.”**

 Julia couldn't help but look daggers at him and look away.
 As the breeze caressed her face, she put her hands in the pockets of her blue coat and looked around, until her eyes stopped on the forest.
 The trees were so close that the space among them looked a little dark, but still…It was like something wanted to jump out of the forest to give you a goosebump.
 It seemed silent there, but the darkness had many words to say, words that probably indicated the existence of a creature in the forest.